 Clothing to Keep You Warm at Home

-As fuel bills rise, heating the home as usual is not always an option.
-A much cheaper way is to keep yourself warmer in colder rooms, here's a few tips of how to do this while remaining comfortable and being able to move about easily.
+As fuel bills remain high, heating the whole home may not be the option it once was.
+A much cheaper way is to keep yourself warmer in cooler rooms, here's a few tips on how to do this while remaining comfortable and being able to move about easily.

-Insulate and Layer - Cover top and bottom with similar levels of clothing, all too typically the top part is insulated much better than the bottom, 2-3 layers v a single pair of thin trousers, leggings or tights.
+Insulate and Layer - Cover the upper and lower body with similar levels of clothing, all too typically the upper part is insulated much better than the bottom, 2-3 layers v a single pair of thin trousers, leggings or tights.
 More than one layer traps warmth between as well as within layers.

 Choose warmer fabrics - Putting more clothes on makes you warmer but also can make you feel a bit constricted, if you choose the right materials you'll need fewer and thinner layers and will still be warm.